jcpeeps/RuDASA-2024/markdown/articles/previous-recipients.md

+2022: Dr Craig Parker, Umoya, Eastern Cape

+2009: Dr JJ Ogole from Piet Retief Hospital, Mpumalanga

+2008: Dr Munyadziwa Kwinda, from Donald Fraser Hospital, Limpopo Province

+2007: Dr Gert Marincowitz from Tzaneen, Limpopo Province

+2006: Dr Vanga Siwisa from Taung, North West Province

+2005: Dr Nigel Hoffman from Rietvlei Hospital in the Eastern Cape

+2004: Dr Hermann Reuter, from MSF in Lusikisiki in the Eastern Cape

 2003: Dr Victor Fredlund, from Mseleni Hospital in northern KwaZulu-Natal

-2004: Dr Hermann Reuter, from MSF in Lusikisiki in the Eastern Cape

-2005: Dr Nigel Hoffman from Rietvlei Hospital in the Eastern Cape

-2006: Dr Vanga Siwisa from Taung, North West Province

-2007: Dr Gert Marincowitz from Tzaneen, Limpopo Province

-2008: Dr Munyadziwa Kwinda, from Donald Fraser Hospital, Limpopo Province

-2009: Dr JJ Ogole from Piet Retief Hospital, Mpumalanga

 <!-- This is a comment and is not displayed on the website.
 Do not alter this text between arrows (->).
     To change the content in this file, simply retype/ copy+paste any text above, as you would in a normal text file/ word document.